MustachedRobot/core/README.md

 ## Plugins

--- Plugins are still under development --

 A plugin is an independant module which extend the capabilities of Mustached Robot by interacting at several strategic places of the application.
+Plugins are still under development and we may have to break backward compatibility before they are stable.

 With a plugin you can :

 * Add anything you want on a few specific views
 * Add form elements and trigger actions according to these elements on the application
-	* Customize the look & feel of your installation
+* Customize the look & feel of your application

 And all that without breaking your Mustached Robot installation (i.e. you will be able to update the core features and the plugin independently).